We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Competition

 • Le Creuset Stoneware Pie Dish: While this is a beautiful pie pan, it produced the palest crusts of them all.
-We also found the dimpled rim made it difficult to vary our pie crusts’ edge style.
+The dimpled rim made it difficult to vary my pie crusts’ edge style.

 • Pyrex Glass Bakeware Pie Plate: This nearly was a winner, but lost points for slightly less evenly golden crusts.

-• Williams Sonoma Goldtouch Pro Nonstick Pie Dish: Unfortunately, we couldn't actually test this pan since it arrived a month late.
-However, per our research we learned that this pan, while metal, has a nonstick coating that can wear away over time.
+• Williams Sonoma Goldtouch Pro Nonstick Pie Dish: Unfortunately, I couldn't actually test this pan since it arrived a month late.
+However, this pan has a nonstick coating that can wear away over time.
 Plus, the brand says “Do not cut baked goods while they are in the pan,” to which we ask, how are you supposed to serve slices of pie from this?

 FAQs